MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 The *Mesh Visual Scripting Diagnostics* panel and *Content Performance Analyzer* (CPA), as of Mesh Toolkit 5.2411, show a "High-frequency shared update" warning for this kind of construct.

-### On Start runs on each client
+### *On Start* runs on each client

 You may be tempted to think of the *On Start* event as something that runs at session startup, but it's actually triggered on each client, locally, when they join the session.
 It's perfectly suited for initializing local state:

 ![______________](../../../../media/mesh-scripting/vs-best-practices/009-initialize-local-state.png)

-However, when you try to use *On Star*t to initialize shared state, you'll find that the shared state will unintentionally get re-initialized for everyone whenever anyone joins the session:
+However, when you try to use *On Start* to initialize shared state, you'll find that the shared state will unintentionally get re-initialized for everyone whenever anyone joins the session:

 ![______________](../../../../media/mesh-scripting/vs-best-practices/010-initialize-shared-state.png)